Kaye Scott

-Kaye Scott (born 2 June 1984) is an Australian boxer who as an amateur won multiple World Championship and Commonwealth Games medals across three weight divisions.
-She has twice fought for professional world titles.
+Kaye Scott (born 2 June 1984) is an Australian professional boxer.
+She held the unified World Boxing Council (WBC) and World Boxing Association (WBA) female middleweight titles from December 2025 to August 2026.
+As an amateur, Scott won multiple World Championship and Commonwealth Games medals across three weight divisions.

 Amateur boxing career

 After the ban was lifted on women's boxing in New South Wales, Scott took part in the first female bout in the state, an exhibition fight with Ramona Stephenson in October 2009.

 She competed in the middleweight division at the 2014 Commonwealth Games losing to Lauren Price of Wales in the quarter-finals.
 However, she fared better at the Women's World Championships in 2016 when she competed as a light-heavyweight and won a silver medal, losing to China's Yang Xiaoli in the final.

 At the 2018 Commonwealth Games on the Gold Coast in Australia, Scott won a bronze medal at welterweight.

 She went one step further at the 2022 Commonwealth Games in England by taking a silver medal after being stopped in round two of the light-middleweight final by Wales' Rosie Eccles.
 Scott claimed her second world championship silver medal at the 2023 edition in India where she lost the light-middleweight final to Russia's Anastasia Demurchian by unanimous decision.